 This was a rather demanding introduction to our walk, as we had to cross the great pleated range of the Jura.

-We were walking from east to west, while the folds of the mountains went north to south, so time after time we found ourselves climbing and then immediately descending into the next valley.
+We were walking from east to west, while the folds of the mountains went north to south, so time after time we found ourselves climbing steeply and immediately descending into the next valley.

 However the weather was fine and there were enough villages on the way to keep us fed and caffeinated, so it was not hard overall.

-Of the five nights in this section, two of them were spent in hotels.
+Of the five nights in this section, two were spent in hotels.

 After this we would not stay in a hotel again for almost three weeks.